The Science of Oral Tobacco-Derived Nicotine

 The Oral Tobacco-Derived Nicotine (OTDN) product category is one of the fastest growing tobacco product segments in the United States.

-The OTDN category includes products that are non-combustible and intended for oral consumption.
+The OTDN category includes products that are smoke-free and intended for oral consumption.
 They do not contain cut, ground, powdered or leaf tobacco – a point of differentiation compared to smokeless tobacco products – and only contain tobacco-derived nicotine and non-tobacco ingredients.

 The product portfolio consists of seven flavors with each flavor offered in five nicotine levels (1.5 mg, 2 mg, 3.5 mg, 4 mg and 8 mg), each packaged in a can.